MiDataInt/mdi-apps-framework/docs/appSteps/return-values.md

 ## {{page.title}}

-Later steps in an app often need to use the data and outcomes from one or more prior steps.
+Later steps in an app often need to access outcomes from one or more prior steps.
 Passing data from a parent or ancestor step to a child step is achieved by adding elements to the list of values returned by an appStep module's server function.